animal-tree/Writing-stuff/Stuff57-my-spirituality.md

-> Essay I wrote ~6 years ago, and shared publicly as a note when Facebook used to have those:
+> Essay I wrote ~6 years ago, and shared publicly as a note when Facebook used to have those.
+The words are sincere.

 ---